fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 ## Tunnel Message

-Tunneled DTLS messages are transported via the Tunnel message as application data between the MDD and the KMF.
-The Tunnel message has the following format:
+Tunneled DTLS messages are transported via the "Tunnel" message as application data between the MDD and the KMF.
+The "Tunnel" Message has the following format:

 ```